 Lag is an expression used to describe impaired computer functionality often associated with network performance.
-In gaming, you lag, you lose.
+In gaming, when you lag, you lose.

 - Latency is a measurement of the time it takes a packet (piece of data) to get from one device to another, such as from your PC to a game server, or vice-versa.